 An essential element of professional photography is to have sharp images.
 It’s a multi-step process that involves setting up the aperture and shutter speed to get more sharp and clear photos.
 Professionals recommend that you shoot in RAW format as opposed to JPEG.
 In JPEG format, information is lost during the process of compression.

 For beginner photographers, buying a good lens is important.
 Start with the popular 50mm f/1.8 prime lens, which is an affordable lens for SLR cameras.
 It’s an affordable lens but excellent quality, perfect for beginners.
 It will teach you a lot about using aperture and shutter correctly.
+It will also teach you how important it is to move as a photographer.
+As a prime lens, you can’t zoom with it.
+That means that you have to move to get the image you want, which is a skill that will improve your photography tremendously.

 Composition for Photography Beginners